yaydede/Bootcamp_book/docs/07-Sim.md

 $Pr(Car=1|Open=3) = Pr(Open=3|Car=1)Pr(Car=1)/Pr(Open=3)$ = 1/2 x (1/3) / (1/2) = 1/3

 Let's see each number.
 Given that the player picks Door 1, if the car is behind Door 1, Monty should be indifferent between opening Doors 2 and 3.
 So the first term is 1/2.
 The second term is easy: Probability that the car is behind Door 1 is 1/3.
-The third term is also simple and usualy overlooked.
+The third term is also simple and usually overlooked.
 This is not a conditional probability.
 If the car were behind Door 2, the probability that Monty opens Door 3 would be 1.
 And this explains why the second option is different, below:

 $Pr(Car=2|Open=3) = Pr(Open=3|Car=2)Pr(Car=2)/Pr(Open=3)$ = 1 x (1/3) / (1/2) = 2/3